dudabrasilc/countries-facts-project/README.md

 ## Support
-For any questions related about the project's functionality, code, styles and usage, please reach out to:
+For any questions related to the project's functionality, code, or usage, please reach out to:
 brasildu@gmail.com